Members of the Grippo Lab

 Marigny Normann, BS, Graduate Student

 My name is Marigny Normann (pronounced mare-in-ee, the 'g' is silent) and I'm from Pittsburgh, PA.
 I received my BS in Psychology from Edinboro University of Pennsylvania.
 I have always been interested in the brain and behavior, which led me to study animal models of depression and ADHD at Edinboro.
 I'm excited to continue researching the physiological impacts of mood disorders at NIU!
 I am currently working towards my PhD in Neuroscience and Behavior.
 When I am not doing school work or lab work, I can usually be found in my kitchen trying to make elaborate meals or watching a Disney movie on VHS with my Guinea pig. *Marigny joined the lab in the summer of 2016.
-She has been assisting with our environmental enrichment experiments, and our new studies on cognition in prairie voles.
+She has been assisting with our environmental enrichment and exercise experiments, and our new studies on cognition.

 Tang Watanasriyakul, MS, Graduate Student

 My name is Tang Watanasriyakul.
 I received a BS in Psychology (2013) and an MS in Physiology & Neuroscience (2016) from Wright State University.
 I am currently a PhD student at Northern Illinois University in the Neuroscience & Behavior program, working jointly in the Grippo Lab as well as the Matuszewich Lab.
 My research interests include stress-related HPA dysfunctions, social buffering, and related neural mechanisms.
 In my spare time, I enjoy spending time with my 2 feline babies, cooking, and Pokémon hunting around campus. *Tang joined the lab in August, 2016.
-He has been contributing to our studies of oxytocin and social stress.
+He has been contributing to our studies of oxytocin, stress, exercise, and social stress.

 Neal McNeal, PhD